bassbeaver/gkernel-docs/docs/v0.4/2_configuration.md

 Gkernel uses yaml files to describe application configuration.
-Path to folder containing config files should be passed to Kernel constructor.
+Path to folder containing these files should be passed to Kernel constructor.
 Config files describe application parameters (like port to listen on, environment etc.), routes, services and event listeners.

 Simple example: